 The Customer Standing Committee (CSC) was established on 1 October 2016.
 It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions.
 The mission of the CSC is to ensure continued satisfactory performance of the IANA functions for the direct customers of the naming services.

 The CSC has been operating in accordance with a Charter that was developed by the Cross Community Working Group IANA Transition (CWG) and was part of the IANA Transition Proposal that was subsequently approved by the US Department of Commerce.
 The Charter includes a provision for a review of the Charter to be conducted one year after the first meeting of the CSC.
 The review is to be conducted by representatives of the Registries Stakeholder Group (RySG) and the Country Code Names Supporting Organisation (ccNSO).
-The purpose of the review is to consider whether the Charter is adequate and provides a sound basis for the CSC to perform their responsibilities as envisioned in the development of the IANA Transition Proposal.
+The purpose of the review is to consider whether the Charter is adequate and provides a sound basis for the CSC to perform its responsibilities as envisioned in the development of the IANA Transition Proposal.

 The Terms of Reference for the Review were adopted by the ccNSO and the RySG in July 2017, and the Review Team (RT) was established accordingly.
-The RT conducted a number of consultations to inform their work, which included the CSC, the outgoing President of PTI (Public Technical Identifiers), members of the PTI Board and the direct customers of the IANA Naming Functions.
-These consultations revealed that the narrow scope of the CSC as contained in the Charter and reflected in Section 17 of the ICANN Bylaws has provided the CSC with considerable clarity about their role and responsibilities which in turn has been beneficial to the development of the CSC’s operating procedures and other documents.
-The membership selection process and criteria provides an element of rigour to the selection process that is believed responsible for having a well-qualified and knowledgeable inaugural CSC and should be maintained.
+The RT conducted a number of consultations to inform their work, which included the CSC, the outgoing President of Public Technical Identifiers (PTI), [Independent] members of the PTI Board and the direct customers of the IANA Naming Functions.
+These consultations revealed that the narrow scope of the CSC as contained in the Charter and reflected in Section 17 of the ICANN Bylaws has provided the CSC with considerable clarity about its role and responsibilities, which in turn has been beneficial to the development of the CSC’s operating procedures and other documents.
+The membership selection process and criteria provides an element of rigour to the selection process.
+It led to a well-qualified and knowledgeable inaugural CSC and should be maintained.

-A number of changes are recommended to the Charter that the RT does not consider substantive, but will assist the CSC in the carriage of their work, such as a requirement to provide monthly reports, reducing the requirement for face-to-face updates to direct customers from three times a year to at least twice a year, providing a mechanism to make minor changes to agreed service levelss, and a process to address changing circumstances of CSC members.
+A number of changes are recommended to the Charter that the RT does not consider substantive, but will assist the CSC in carrying out its work, such as a requirement to provide monthly reports, reducing the requirement for face-to-face updates to direct customers from three times a year to at least twice a year, providing a mechanism to make minor changes to agreed service levels, and a process to address changing circumstances of CSC members.

 Consultations revealed that it would be beneficial to clarify in the Charter the roles and responsibilities of the CSC as they relate to the PTI, the PTI Board of Directors, ICANN Org, and the ICANN Board in order to overcome some uncertainty and confusion that currently exists.
+The RT believes that the CSC should be able to have a more strategic dialogue with the PTI and therefore recognises that there needs to be a framework for discussion between the CSC and the PTI Board.

-In addition, The RT considers it important that the Charter reflect that the role and responsibilities of the CSC must be maintained in the event that IANA Function becomes separated from ICANN and that Any new operator is expected to work with the CSC.
+The RT considers it important that the Charter reflect that the role and responsibilities of the CSC is independent of the IANA Functions Operator and must be maintained should the role be separated from ICANN.
+Any new operator should be required to work with the CSC.

-While outside the scope of this review, the RT recommends that consideration be given to removing any potential overlap between the Effectiveness Review of the CSC and the IANA Naming Function Review that are both expected to commence in late 2018.
+While outside the scope of this review, the RT recommends that there should be some coordination between the Effectiveness Review of the CSC and the IANA Naming Function Review that are both expected to commence in late 2018 to avoid duplication of effort.
 The RT also recommends that travel support be made available to members of the CSC.